Nicotiana rustica | Ceremonial Tobacco ‘Midewiwan’

-Medewiwan Ceremonial Tobacco is known by many common names including: Wild Tobacco, Sacred Tobacco, Shamanic Tobacco, Erowid Tobacco, Aztec Tobacco, Mapacho in South America, and Thuoc Lao in Vietnam.
-Its a warm-weather annual, completing its life cycle in one season, and then re-seeds freely.
-Better results are achieved sowing indoors 6-10 weeks before last frost but can be outdoors in spring after last frost too.
-Grows best in full sun in average, well-drained soil, but will tolerate light shade.
-Plants stay short with green leaves and small light green/yellow flowers.
+It’s a warm-weather annual, completing its life cycle in one season, and then re-seeds freely.
+The best results are usually achieved by sowing seeds indoors 6-10 weeks before last frost, but can be sown outdoors in spring after the last frost too.
+Sprinkle seeds on to soil and tamp down lightly.
+Do not cover tiny seeds.
+Grows best in full sun in average, well-drained soil.
+Will tolerate light shade.
+Plants stay short with green leaves and small phosphorescent bell-shaped yellow flowers.

 Height: 12- 24 inches